waywardphilosopher/tainan/content/blog/emprove-brochure.md

 There will be events in Sofia, Bulgaria to mark International Women's day, a short story contest in Bulgarian, for women survivors (with the brilliant poet, our friend Nadezhda Radulova, on the judging panel), a public exhibition at the National Gallery Kvadrat 500 in Sofia, a series of literary readings and public dicussions, and finally a big launch party thanks to our partners at British Embassy, Sofia.

 If you want to find out more about this exciting project, you can download the project brochure here (PDF opens in a new tab).
+The brochure is designed by the wonderful Teyah L Mine.

 <a href="/docs/Emprove-English.pdf" class="btn btn-main-2" target="_blank">Download Here<i class="ti-angle-right ml-3"></i></a>